elaforge/karya/doc/overview.md

 synths out of the '80s, create a new high-resolution protocol, and modify the major samplers and synthesizers to support it.
 This has been tried but failed, perhaps because there were no sequencers or input devices to generate the high resolution output.
-VST's "automation parameters" are basically higher resolution MIDI controls, so some of this could probably be ameliorated by extending a VST host to turn high resolution OSC into VST automation.
-Ardour is the only open source DAW so it's the only option here.
-Someday I would like to write my own synthesizer that responds to OSC.
+As far as I can tell, VST's "automation parameters" are basically higher resolution MIDI controls, so some of this could probably be ameliorated by extending a VST host to turn high resolution OSC into VST automation.
+As far as I know there is no program that does this.

-- The score format is not as efficient at displaying vertical structure (chords and harmony) as 5-line staff notation.
-This is the price of generality, since the score format is also more flexible than staff notation.
+- The score format tries to be simple and general, but the price is that it's not as efficient as more specialized notation.
+For example, staff notation can display vertical structure (chords and harmony) and binary rhythms very compactly, but falls apart with different scales or additive rhythms.
+Similarly, since time is explicit and spatial, it's less efficient than notation which can make assumptions about the rhythmic conventions, such as written konnakol or Javanese kepatihan.

-- At the moment it's still very early in development, and has many underdocumented and buggy parts.
+- At the moment it's still early in development, and has many underdocumented and buggy parts.
 It's also changing rapidly, and code written against internal interfaces is likely to be broken by changes down the line.
-And there's no defined external interface yet, so everything is an internal interface.
+And there's no defined external interface yet, so effectively everything is an internal interface.

 ## Documentation

 Don't hesitate to look at [haddock documentation](../haddock/index.html) or the [source](../hscolour/).
 Since using karya probably involves writing code that interacts with the internal APIs, you'll need to be familiar with the code.
 Sometimes the documentation isn't exported as haddock, so if the haddock seems sparse try the "source" link.
-Whenever possible, I try to keep documentation in the haddock, since it's generally easier to keep up to date.
+Whenever possible, I try to keep documentation in the haddock, since it's easier to keep up to date if it's next to the code that implements it.

 [My blog](http://elaforge.blogspot.com/) has notes I have taken during development.
-It's mostly just notes to myself, but it may give some historical context for why certain features are the way they are.
+It's mostly just notes to myself, but it may give some context for why certain features are the way they are.

 Karya is divided into several layers, corresponding to the top level directories in the source tree: